Rising Damp: Rupert Rigsby

 The landlord of the house, Rupert Rigsby (Leonard Rossiter) is dour, interfering and tight fisted.
 He has strong right-wing views which are adopted without morals or reason.
 For example, in the film adaptation he states that hanging should be reinstated "but this time in public".
 Rigsby is an old-fashioned "colonial type" with prejudiced views.
 He is suspicious of anything beyond his parochial sphere of interest and, most particularly of Philip, who is suave, intelligent, well-spoken, and black.
 He is also jealous of Philip because he is enigmatic, adroit, charismatic, and educated, all that Rigsby aspires to be but is not.
 Rigsby is an ardent patriot, believing himself to be an illegitimate member of the British royal family.
 He also makes exaggerated and romanticised references to his military service during World War II, frequently referring to "a bit of trouble with the old shrapnel" and fighting at the Battle of Dunkirk: "I haven't seen fear like that since Dunkirk".
 He also refers to seeing action at the Battle of Anzio and being in Africa during the Second World War.
 Rigsby is also a tremendous snob, obsessed with being perceived as middle class.
-He often affects an "old school tie" attitude - another of his fantasies.
+He often affects an "old school tie" attitude – another of his fantasies.
 While Rigsby tries to flirt with the upper classes, when they invariably reject him, he distances himself, declaring himself to be a "self-made man" and calling the prospective Conservative candidate an "upper-class twit" after he refers to Rigbsy's lodging house as the "unacceptable face of capitalism" and accuses Rigsby of having cheated at billiards in the local Conservative club.
-Rigsby is estranged from his wife, whom he still hates.

 Seedy and furtive, Rigsby has poor interpersonal skills.
 His professed love of Miss Jones is mostly sexual.
 She rejects him due to him being married, until his marriage ends, and Miss Jones accepts his proposal.

 As he pries and spies upon his tenants, Rigsby often carries Vienna, his large, fluffy, long-haired, black-and-white tomcat.
 Rigsby's amiable pet, and confidant, is so named because, as Rigsby tells it, when he goes to put him out on a cold dark night, "if there is another set of eyes out there, then it's Good Night, Vienna".

+Rigsby was known by his surname only for almost the entirety of Rising Damp; his first name (Rupert) was revealed in the third episode of the fourth series.
+Several members of Rigsby's family - his estranged wife Veronica (Avis Bunnage), his Aunt Maud (Gretchen Franklin) and his shifty brother Ron - make guest appearances in the fourth series.